 The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina Department of Transportation (NCDOT).
 The purpose of the program is to establish a robust data collection framework to reliably calculate sidewalk, shared use path, bike lane, and shared lane volumes through the installation of permanent bicycle and pedestrian counters in North Carolina.
 CAMPO and ITRE staff, along with staff members from the participatory local governments had met to talk about maintenance of the counters; as well as scheduling on-site visits to the counters.
+On-site visits have now begun, and will occur throughout the month of October, 2021.
 Both quarterly and annual reports are publicly available at: